-Sendang Gile and Tiu Kelep Waterfalls are located in Senaru, a village north of Lombok.
+Sendang Gile and Tiu Kelep Waterfalls are located in Senaru, a village in the Northern part of Lombok.
 A visit to both falls is one of the best things to do while in Lombok.
 Note that these waterfalls can be easily combined in half a day since Tiu Kelep is a 40 minutes hike from Sendang Gile.

 We made our way to the north of Lombok late in October.
-And although the rainy season officially kicks in beginning of October, we did not experience rain.
-To the contrary, Mount Rinjani was closed off due to fire making hiking Rinjani dangerous.
+And although the rainy season officially kicks at the beginning of October, we didn’t experience any rain.

-In this guide we will break down a few things about Sendang Gile and Tiu Kelep Waterfalls including our personal experience.
+In this guide, we will break down all you need to know about Sendang Gile and Tiu Kelep Waterfalls including our personal experience.

 - Where To Stay